Julio César de León

-Julio César de León Dailey ([ˈxuljo ˈsesaɾ ðe leˈon]; born 13 September 1979) is a Honduran footballer who currently plays for Olancho F.C. in the Honduran Liga Nacional de Ascenso as a midfielder.
+Julio César de León Dailey ([ˈxuljo ˈsesaɾ ðe leˈon]; born 13 September 1979) is a Honduran professional footballer who plays for Olancho in the Honduran Liga Nacional de Ascenso as a midfielder.
 He is known for being a free-kick specialist and was an important key for the Honduras national football team.

 Club career

 Early career

 Nicknamed Rambo, he made his debut for C.D.
 Platense in 1996 against Real Maya of Tegucigalpa, scoring his first National Soccer League goal.
 His last goal in the Honduras National League was playing for Olimpia on 26 May 2001 against Club Broncos of Choluteca.
 Earning a good reputation in Honduras, de León moved abroad to Mexico's First Division, where he played for Atletico Celaya.

 After the season was over, Atletico Celaya did not renew his contract, so he returned to Honduras and became part of C.D.
 Olimpia of Tegucigalpa.
 Once he finished his one-year contract with Olimpia, he left for Uruguay where he played shortly for Deportivo Maldonado.